How to start a bounce house business and get jumping

 Use Google Maps to identify all the inflatable rental companies within a 30-mile radius.
 Study their websites to understand their inventory, pricing structures, and delivery fees.
 Note what makes each one unique, whether it's specific themes or party packages.

-Many new owners make the mistake of only trying to offer the lowest price.
+Racing to the lowest price is a common trap that erodes your margin before you build a reputation.
 Instead, find a way to stand out.
 You might offer unique water slides, obstacle courses, or all-inclusive party packages with concessions like popcorn machines.

 Estimate your startup costs